KarnesTH/KDPasswordGenerator/README.md

 The KD Password Generator is a simple desktop application to generate a random password between 8 and 20 characters.

-Developed using Python and PyQt6.
+Developed with Python and PyQt6.

 ### How to run:

 #### Using the "<> Code" button and download the zip file from GitHub

-- Extract the zip file
-- Enter the directory into the folder you called

 ```bash
 cd KDPasswordGenerator
 ```

-- Create a virtual environment

 ```bash
 python3 -m venv ./env
 ```

-- Activate the virtual environment

 #### On Windows